LatitudeAdjustment/todo/README.md

 ### Database Setup

-Set up the development database by creating it and running the migrations.
+Run ecto.setup the development database by creating it and running the migrations.

 ```bash
 mix ecto.setup